-\textbf{The importance of initialization weights:} Note that, for both CNN and transformer backbone, we initialize them with the image classification model trained on the ImageNet-1K \cite{imagenet_1k} dataset.
+\textbf{The importance of initialization weights:} For both CNN and transformer backbone, we initialize them with the image classification model trained on the ImageNet-1K \cite{imagenet_1k} dataset.
 To test how the initialization weights contribute to the model performance, we randomly initialize the two models ($\text{B'\_{cnn}}$ and $\text{B'\_{tr}}$ in Table \ref{tab:fully_rgb_sod_expeiments}) and obtain model performance as $\text{B'\_{R}}$ and $\text{B'\_{trR}}$ in Table \ref{tab:model_analysis}.
-We observe worse performance of both $\text{B'\_{R}}$ and $\text{B'\_{trR}}$, which further illustrates the necessity of fine-tuning the backbone models for SOD.
-We also initialize our transformer backbone with parameters pre-trained on the ImageNet-22K dataset, and show the result as $\text{B'\_{tr22K}}$ in Table \ref{tab:model_analysis}.
-The better performance of $\text{B'\_{tr22K}}$ compared with $\text{B'\_{tr}}$ again explains the importance of the initialization weights for the backbone network.
+We observe the worse performance of both $\text{B'\_{R}}$ and $\text{B'\_{trR}}$, which further illustrates the necessity of fine-tuning the backbone models for SOD.
+We also initialize our transformer backbone with parameters pre-trained on the ImageNet-22K dataset and show the result as $\text{B'\_{tr22K}}$ in Table \ref{tab:model_analysis}.
+The better performance of $\text{B'\_{tr22K}}$ compared with $\text{B'\_{tr}}$ again explains the importance of the initialization weights.

-\textbf{Different transformer backbone analysis:} Following our pipeline, we change the Swin transformer backbone \cite{liu2021swin} to the ViT backbone \cite{dosovitskiy_ViT_ICLR_2021,dpt_transformer}, and achieve $\text{B'\_{VIT}}$ in Table \ref{tab:model_analysis}.
+\textbf{Different transformer backbones analysis:} Following our pipeline, we change the Swin transformer backbone \cite{liu2021swin} to the ViT backbone \cite{dosovitskiy_ViT_ICLR_2021,dpt_transformer}, and achieve $\text{B'\_{ViT}}$ in Table \ref{tab:model_analysis}.
 Note that, the ViT backbone we used in Table \ref{tab:model_analysis} is initialized with weights trained on ImageNet-22K.
-The comparable performance of $\text{B'\_{VIT}}$ compared with $\text{B'\_{tr22K}}$ explains that the two types of backbones both work for SOD.
+The comparable performance of $\text{B'\_{ViT}}$ compared with $\text{B'\_{tr22K}}$ explains that the two types of backbones both work for SOD.